Mbutler1991/childhood-adhd-quiz/README.md

 ![Wireframe1](assets/wireframe/wireframe1.png)
 ![Wireframe2](assets/wireframe/wireframe2.png)

-There is two wireframes seen here.
+There are two wireframes seen here.
 The first one is for the quiz page, made some changes since this design and changed to one question per page and chose drop down boxes instead of radio buttons.
 The second is the results page, the original wireframe was when it was initially only giving information on ADHD and not the symptoms categories, added in the 5 categories and the search bar, kept the rest the same but just added to this.

 ## Features